AC-LM/ac-lm.github.io/content/Posts/Flutter/Flutter—例程.md

           mainAxisAlignment: MainAxisAlignment.center,
           children: <Widget>[
             Text(
-              'You have pushed the button this many times:', ),
+              "You have pushed the button this many times:", ),
             Text(
-              '$_counter',
+              "$_counter",
               style: Theme.of(context).textTheme.headline4,
             ),
           ],